 ‘Tis the season of excess and naughty indulgences.
-Seasonal celebrations are one of the best ways to fit off the blahs of winter.
-However, they doesn’t have to ruin your diet.
+However, you don’t have to ruin your diet.
 Here are 25 healthy holiday recipes that are deliciously seasonal and celebratory.

 - Skip buying fancy cheeses and make your own herb and garlic cheese spread.
 Bonus points for using homemade kefir or yogurt cheese!